-Within Pennsylvania, children's general health status1 varies by family income and education and by racial or ethnic group.
-Children in less-advantaged groups typically experience worse health than those with greater advantages.
+Within Oklahoma, children's general health status1 varies by family income and education and by racial or ethnic group.
+Children in the least-advantaged groups typically experience the worst health, but even children in middle-class families appear to be less healthy than those with greater advantages.

-- Children in poor families are approximately 4.5 times as likely and children in near-poor families are 2.5 times as likely to be in less than optimal health as children in middle-income and higher-income families. - Children in households without a high-school graduate are nearly four times as likely to be in less than optimal health as children living with an adult who has completed some college.

-Hispanic children are four times as likely and non-Hispanic black children are approximately 2.5 times as likely to be in less than optimal health as non-Hispanic white children.
+- Children in poor families are nearly five times as likely and children in near-poor families are approximately 2.5 times more likely to be in less than optimal health as children in higher-income families. - Children in households without a high-school graduate are approximately 4.5 times as likely to be in less than optimal health as children living with an adult who has completed some college. - Hispanic children are 3.5 times as likely and non-Hispanic black children are twice as likely to be in less than optimal health as non-Hispanic white children.

-Comparing Pennsylvania's experience against the national benchmark2 reveals unrealized health potential among Pennsylvania children in every income, education and racial or ethnic group.
+Comparing Oklahoma's experience against the national benchmark2 reveals unrealized health potential among Oklahoma children in every income, education and racial or ethnic group.